Instant Pot Baby Back Ribs

 - Layers of flavor and the perfect texture.
 With our special rub, homemade BBQ sauce, and clear cooking instructions, we think these are the tastiest baby back ribs out there!

 - Simple to make.
 In minutes you can whip up our simple rub and have your ribs in the Instant Pot.
 Set it and forget it.
-Then, at the end, you’ll pop them under the broiler to crisp up.
-Anyone can make delicious ribs this way!
+Then, at the end, you’ll pop them under the broiler to caramelize.

 - Includes freezer meal instructions.
 When baby back ribs go on sale, stock up and make one batch for dinner and one for the freezer for another night using our expert instructions.
 Such a great use of your time!